Call now in confidence immediate help & advice 24/7

 Rehabilitation means the restoration of something back to full or increased health.

-In this context, rehab is a place where people who are suffering from substance addiction (or behavioural addiction) go to in order to receive treatment and return to optimal physical and mental health.
+In this context, drug and alcohol rehab is a place where people who are suffering from substance addiction (or behavioural addiction) go to in order to receive treatment and return to optimal physical and mental health.

-There is more than one form of rehab, and they come in many different forms.
+There is more than one type of drug and alcohol rehab, and treatment comes in many different forms.

-Two categories of rehabilitation facilities include inpatient (or residential) and outpatient rehab.
+The two major categories of drug and alcohol rehab facilities include inpatient (or residential) and outpatient drug rehab and alcohol rehab.

-Additionally, while the addiction treatment programme will be similarly structured from one facility to another, each rehab service and provider will have a different approach to treatment, different rules, and so on.
+Additionally, whilst addiction treatment programmes will be similarly structured from one drug and alcohol rehab facility to another, each drug and alcohol rehab service provider will have a different approach to treatment, enforce different rules and operate with different resources.

-Typically, patients will undergo the following stages at a residential rehab:
+Often, drug and alcohol rehab patients will undergo the following stages at a residential drug rehab and alcohol rehab:

 • Medicated detox (if suffering from physical withdrawal symptoms)